tomicz/unity-procedurally-generated-grid/README.md

 # About

-Optimized grid is a procedural grid with great performance, ideal for those that want to learn about optimization and memory.
-With this tool you will not need to to worry about object pooling with Unity's GameObjects.
-This is the best for those who want to practice pathfinding.
+The Optimized Grid is a procedurally generated grid system that boasts exceptional performance, making it ideal for individuals seeking to learn about optimization and memory management.
+This tool eliminates the need for object pooling with Unity's GameObjects, making it a perfect tool for those looking to practice pathfinding."
 # Getting started

 Do not forget to add a namespace.